silolytics/livox_laser_simulation/README.md

 A package to provide plug-in for [Livox Series LiDAR](https://www.livoxtech.com).

 This package is currently in development to support Ubuntu 20.04, ROS Noetic Ninjemys, and Gazebo 11 and will be tailored for the needs of Silolytics.
-It is not recommened to use this package in its current state.
+It is not recommened to use this package in its current state in production environments.

 ## Requirements